DucManhPhan/DucManhPhan.github.io/_posts/2018-09-20-Locality-of-Reference.md

 - Spatial locality

   If a particular storage location is referenced at a particular time, then it is likely that nearby memory locations will be referenced in the near future.

+- Sequential locality

+  A special case of spatial locality, occurs when elements are arranged and accessed linearly, such as, traversing the elements in one-dimensional array.

 ## How cache memory enhances the processing of computer